 To some folks, the whole concept of human impact on the environment might seem both obvious and shrug-worthy at the same time.
 We are the environment, after all, right?
 We are organisms on our planet, fighting for survival, and doing quite well at it, and that’s perfectly natural.
 But to any reasonable observer of the evidence, we are a mighty peculiar and unique organism, capable of massive destruction to the planetary ecosystem – and that’s where individual ethics come into the picture.
 We actually get to decide how much impact we have, and how negative it needs to be.

 Our impact is not small, or incremental, or glacially slow – it is tremendous both in scope and swiftness.
 Data collected by the National Oceanic and Atmospheric Administration at the Mauna Loa Observatory in Hawaii has shown that the current level of carbon dioxide in the atmosphere is somewhere around 400 parts per million.
 Before the industrial revolution the planet had a nice steady cycle of atmospheric carbon from anywhere between 200 and 280 parts per million, depending on whether there was an ice age or not, going back hundreds of thousands of years, without any real spikes – certainly nothing coming close to the current surge caused by human activity.
 We know this because we can study ancient ice bubbles and suck the air out of them.
 Dr. Charles Miller, a researcher specializing in this type of data says, “current [atmospheric] CO2 values are more than 100 ppm higher than at any time in the last one million years.”
 Now we can ask ourselves if this is a coincidence – or caused by some type of supernatural phenomena, ghosts maybe?
-Or we can admit that humans are the culprits due to the surge coinciding with carbon-based industry.
+Or we can admit that humans are the culprits due to the surge coinciding with carbon-based industry, and believe or not with these methods you can actually get in touch a little more with your spiritual side.

 Passing the 400 mark reminds me that we are on an inexorable march to 450 ppm and much higher levels.
 These were the targets for ‘stabilization’ suggested not too long ago.
 The world is quickening the rate of accumulation of CO2, and has shown no signs of slowing this down.
 It should be a psychological tripwire for everyone.